Andrew-code2020/ms3onlinecookbook/README.md

   - Check that js code is producing functionality on the Temple Lean Recipe Website
 - Test planning
   - Check the following js functionality
-  - collapsible - On each recipes page clicking the on the Ingredients, Method, Tools or Nutitrional Information will open the collapsible revealing more content.
+  - Collapsible - On each recipes page clicking the on the Ingredients, Method, Tools or Nutitrional Information will open the collapsible revealing more content.
 Does this happen?
   - Sidenav - On Mobile devices the Navbar containing Login, Register and Logout collapses to an apple icon.
 Does this happen?
   - Form Select - The form select option is used across the site does the menu work and the options appear.
 Does this happen?
 - Implementation
+  - Collapsible
+    - collapsible class added to brekfast, lunch, dinner and snacks html pages
+    - pertinent initialisation code added to recipe.js
   - Sidenav
     - Mobile
   - Form Select